oracle/cloudtestdrive/AppDev/oke-rancher/mon.md

 Now you will see some metrics regarding Pods, hover over the metrics, to see what happened during the load test.

+After you finish, you scale down the pods from the Rancher screen.

 Congratulations, you finished the lab.
 Now you know how to deploy and operate a cluster from Rancher.